axant/tgapp-mailtemplates/README.rst

 - translation: The language of a TemplateTranslation (e.g. 'EN').
 If omitted, the default language provided while plugging mailtemplates is used
 - data: A dictionary representing the variables used in the email template, like ${name}
-- async: The email will sent asynchronously if this flag is True
+- send_async: The email will sent asynchronously if this flag is True

-Note on async
+Note on send_async
 -------------

-if you are already in an asyncronous context then you can't use tgext.asyncjob with async=True, but you're already in an asyncronous context, so you can just use async=False.
+if you are already in an asyncronous context then you can't use tgext.asyncjob with send_async=True, but you're already in an asyncronous context, so you can just use send_async=False.
 If you really need to send email asynchronously from an already asyncronous context, then use tgext.celery